‘Krewe of House Floats’ releases map of thousands of Mardi Gras house floats

-NEW ORLEANS– It is beginning to look a lot like Mardi Gras in New Orleans with house floats everywhere.
+NEW ORLEANS — It’s beginning to look a lot like Mardi Gras in New Orleans with house floats everywhere.

 With no parades this year, during the pandemic, New Orleans got creative with extravagant house floats like the circus-themed one on St. Charles Ave.
 There are also less elaborate house floats that are just as wonderful.